tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 If Java called into Haskell, and then Haskell invoked `iteratorToStream`, being local implies that the references will be deleted as soon as the control returns back to Java.
-If this doesn't happen for a while, then the local references can accumulate causing the live data on the heap to grow.
+If this doesn't happen for a while, then the local references can accumulate, causing the live data on the heap to grow.
 Adding to the problem, the JVM can't deal very well with large and unknown amounts of local references.
 The JNI expects native calls to use only a few local